dvsa/vol-functional-tests/README.md

 - Refactor Java 11 Methods to Java 17

 ##EUPA refactor
-- Add documentation on the changes and how to modify things
+- Add documentation on the changes and how to modify things.